Does Evolution Disprove God? Are Science and Religion Compatible?

 I am deeply saddened that the church has sometimes rejected and even persecuted scientists who made exciting new discoveries.
 Yes, we used to believe the earth was the centre of the universe but the Bible doesn’t actually say it is.
 It simply describes the heavens from an earthbound viewpoint –as we all do when we talk about the sun rising or setting.

 Scientists are discovering more of God’s wonderful creation.
-As I watch programmes by David Attenborough and others, I ignore the rather silly anti-religious, anti-Bible statements and simply delight in the marvels and complexities of God’s world.
+As I watch programmes by some TV evolutionists, I ignore the rather silly anti-religious, anti-Bible statements and simply delight in the marvels and complexities of God’s world.
 The scientists tell us that evolution is beyond reasonable doubt.
-All that means is that evolution is the way God brought it all about.
+But for those Christians who accept evolution all that means is that evolution is the way God brought it all about.

 © Tony Higton: see conditions for copying on the Home Page